Practical Information in Mallorca

 If you do decide to hire a car to drive along the coast, remember that these steep mountainous roads can be treacherous.
 They are full of hairpin bends and there are few protective barriers to spoil the view!
 They also get very busy during the summer season, so plan for the journey to take extra time during these peak seasons.
 Also beware of tour buses who seem to be fearless and will occupy most of the road.

-Electricity in Spain
+Electricity in Majorca

-The power supply in Spain is 220-225 volts, though some hotels still have 100 - 120 volt inlets.
+The power supply in Majorca is 220-225 volts, though some hotels still have 100 - 120 volt inlets.
 Sockets accept two-round-pin style plugs, so an adaptor is needed for most non-continental appliances and a transformer for appliances operating on 100-120 volts.

 Telephones in Mallorca